 I made the decision to move to Italy to be able to be with my husband.
 When two people from two different countries decide to live life together–tell me where do they go to live?
 In this highly globalized society- how do we decide who gets to stay and who has to leave our borders?
-Where do we draw the line that says this __ love is legal and yet this ___ other love is illegal?
-I don’t presume to be able to fully empathize with those who have endured life-threatening journeys in order to escape physical danger.
+Where do we draw the line that says this marriage is legal and yet this other one is illegal?
+I don’t presume to be able to empathize with those who have endured life-threatening journeys in order to escape physical danger.
 I don’t know what it feels like to be in love with someone and live in a society that has elected a government that wants our union to be seen as illegal under the law.
-But I do know that this stirring in my gut tells me that something is wrong and that I feel the truth in your injustice.
+But I do know that this stirring in my gut tells me that something is wrong and that I feel the injustice.

 Even when we don’t understand and have no connection to others’ circumstances, we as adults can and should choose compassion.

 I am no better or worse than the people in front or behind me in this line.
-Immigrants are people just like you.

 Think about the real people who you want to build up walls to keep out.
 Are they the families that live on the other side of the railroad tracks in your town?
 Are they the people who wash the dishes in the bakery you love for Sunday brunch?
 Are they your friends who moved abroad for work?
-Are they your sister who moved to China to teach English?
+Are they your friends who moved to Korea to teach English?
 Are they your friends’ daughter who got married in Italy?
 Are they that much different from you?

-However you may categorize us, “immigrants” are people too.
+I am both expat and immigrant.
+I am a human.
 All of us have a different story that brought us to where we are today.
 We are your great-grandparents and your friends and your neighbors and your daughters and wives and children.
 We are all just people.

 I can only choose to love, for that is all I wish to know.